crashoverride777/swifty-ads/README.md

 NOTE: If your app is not a spriteKit game and uses multiple view controllers than you should ignore Step 7 and check  "not a SpriteKit game?" for a better way.

-The 2nd line will simply preload the first bunch of InterAds .
-This also only needs to be called once
+The 2nd line will simply preloads the first InterAd .
+This also only needs to be called once, it will preload automatically as soon as an inter ad is viewed

 # How to use